-Weddings are so freaking awesome, but if there is one draw back on your wedding day it is most certainly going to be the gut punch of the investment.
-Flowers, catering, venues, chairs, tables, drinks, music and every little detail has a cost and sometimes the investment can be significant.
-The whole wedding planning process might even make you want to crack open a bottle of wine, then another bottle of wine, then some IPAs and then wash it all down with a shot of Jameson until you finally give up, put your wedding dress on eBay and invest in a endless amount of neutral colored sweat pants.
+Weddings are so freaking awesome, but if there is one drawback on your wedding day it is most certainly going to be the gut-punch of the investment.
+Flowers, catering, venues, chairs, tables, drinks, music, and every little detail has a cost and sometimes the investment can be significant.
+The whole wedding planning process might even make you want to crack open a bottle of wine, then another bottle of wine, then some IPAs and then wash it all down with a shot of Jameson until you finally give up, put your wedding dress on eBay and invest in an endless amount of neutral-colored sweat pants.
 As a couple who paid for pretty much everything ourselves, my wife Corissa and I certainly understand the stress of planning and financing a wedding.
-However, we realized that in a year, 5 years or 20 years down the road on our anniversary or anytime we felt the desire to relive our wedding day together it would be our wedding photos the are the documentation.
+However, we realized that in a year, 5 years or 20 years down the road, anytime we felt the desire to relive our wedding day together it would be our wedding photos that helped us remember our love story.
 The photos would be everything we had left to remind of us of our wedding day.
 Therefore, our number one concern was finding a wedding photographer that would document our wedding day, family and friends in a way that was genuine and unapologetically authentic.
 I wanted real moments captured, not staged stuff.
 I wanted photos of people drinking, my fat family getting crazy on the dance floor and a story that was truly ours, not some Pinterest copy.
-I hope you are here because you share in that thinking.
-And honestly, by our first year anniversary we pretty much paid off all that we invested in the wedding and really wish we splurged a little more now.
+I hope you are here because you share that thinking.
+And honestly, by our first year anniversary, we pretty much paid off all that we invested in the wedding and really wish we splurged a little more now.
 Good wedding photographers understand the importance of capturing every detail and telling the story of the day.
 They do not simply shoot photos and go home.
 After spending 6-10 hours shooting a wedding, they sort through thousands of images, edit past the midnight hour for weeks and breakdown the entire day to the most important, funny, romantic and exciting moments of a wedding day.
 The way that the wedding photographer tells the story of a wedding with their images will be a major part of how the bride and groom will remember that day in the future because when they look back and reflect upon the day it is the wedding photos that will be the visual and historical documentation of the event.
 With that being said, if there is one portion of a wedding people want to make certain they don’t cut corners on it is wedding photography!

 *How Much Does Wedding Photography Cost?*